-Both British Landscape paintings and original landscape prints made by contemporary UK artist, Lynne Roebuck.
+British landscape paintings and original prints made by contemporary UK landscape artist, Lynne Roebuck.
 My fine art prints and paintings are original and unique to me, made using oils or lino. ("Contemporary" means ‘made by a living artist’)

 I primarily paint landscape oil paintings and print limited edition linocut original prints.
 All my art, so far, is of the British countryside, seaside/coastline and its surrounding seas.
 My collection of original, unique art, currently includes Northumberland, Yorkshire, and The South Hams in Devon.

 I work in my studio from reference and outside in front of the scene.
 My plein air paintings often form part of the reference for my studio paintings and prints.
 I'm always adding to my gallery of contemporary landscape paintings and prints, covering the North of England and the much painted Southern Counties.

-Having grown up in the countryside, I developed an appreciation for our landscape at an early age.
-From the single blade of grass and the magical, mysterious thing we call a cloud, to the epic vista, it all still fascinates this kid.
+Growing up in the countryside has shaped who I am today.
+So from the single blade of grass and the magical, mysterious thing we call a cloud, to the epic and breathtaking vista, it all still fascinates this kid.

 Britain is an artist's scenery paradise

 Since visiting Devon, Northumberland, Cumbria, Lancashire, Pembrokeshire in Wales and Inverness in Scotland to name a few, I can safely say Yorkshire, where I'm based, is not alone in its distinctiveness and diversity of scenery.
 The variety is in fact a characteristic of the UK terrain from the tip of Scotland to the foot of Cornwall.
 It's not surprising that the British landscape has been represented by artists in paint and other media for more than 250 years.